 - How do providers bill for MSP Conditional Payments?

-- If there is an open Worker's Compensation screen on CWF, does it need to be closed if not Worker's Compensation related?
+- If there is an open Worker's Compensation, Auto or Liability screen on CWF, do they need to be closed if not Worker's Compensation, Auto or Liability related?

 - When can Conditional Primary Medicare Benefits be Paid?